K VINEYARDS

 Planted: Freesoil

 Part of the original 2016 planting in Freesoil.
 A Fench-American hybrid variety with good yield.
 One of the most widely planted white varieties east of the Mississippi.
+Find it as a component in our Field Blend bubbly.

 ITASCA